Heading to Maui and want to see some of the incredible Hawaiian sea life? Scroll to find exactly where to see turtles on your next Hawaiian vacation!

-This where to see Maui turtles post was originally written January 16, 2020 and was updated October 30, 2021 and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This where to see Maui turtles post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 When you’re planning your family vacation to the islands, you might be interested in where to see turtles in Maui!